Offirmo/offirmo-monorepo--2021-legacy/CONTRIBUTING/README.md

 ### normal dev

-Now that every modules are built (required), you can move into an individual module:
+Now that all modules are built (required), you can move into an individual module:
 ```bash
 ## this will trigger watch build of the compatible cjs version, which works in all envs
 yarn dev